torproject/torspec/proposals/328-relay-overload-report.md

    - CPU utilization of Tor's mainloop CPU core above 90% for 60 sec
    - Control port overload (too many messages queued)

-The format of the overloaded line added in the extra-info document is as
+The format of the overloaded line added in the server descriptor document is as follows:
-follows:

 ```
 "overload-general" SP version SP YYYY-MM-DD HH:MM:SS NL